Have lots of data that simply won't look good in a list? A responsive table might be the right approach.

 The row properties section allows you to set certain settings for certain rows - alignment, background colors, row type, etc.

-- This class will default to a white font and background color of your association's primary brand color.
+This class will default to white font and background color of your association's primary brand color.

-- This adds a 10px padding to a cell (or you can select all cells in table to apply to).
+This adds a 10px padding to a cell (or you can select all cells in the table to apply to).

 To get the widths even between columns, you can: